zenmonkeykstop/qubes-doc.rtd/developer/debugging/windows-debugging.rst

    ``serial = 'pty'``.
 This will make Xen connect VM’s serial ports to dom0’s ptys.
 -  From now on you need to start both VMs like this:
-   ``qvm-start --custom-config=/your/edited/host.conf host``
--  To connect both VM serial ports together you will either need `socat <http://www.dest-unreach.org/socat/>`__ or a custom utility described later.
+   ``qvm-start --custom-config=/your/edited/host.conf host -  To connect both VM serial ports together you will either need    `socat <http://www.dest-unreach.org/socat/>`__ or a custom utility described later.
 -  To determine which dom0 pty corresponds to VM’s serial port you need to read xenstore, example script below: